GaloisInc/crucible/crux-mir/lib/Patches.md

 * Implement `Demand` using `PhantomData` instead of a dynamically sized `dyn` (last applied: June 1, 2023)

   We do not current support dynamically sized types in crucible-mir.

+* Replace `sys::time` with Crux-specific implementation (last applied: June 1, 2023)

+  Crux's version is not suitable for doing actual timing (it hard-codes the time to a fixed date), but it does simulate much more easily than the actual implementation.